tsto3616/Validating-the-nemabiome/README.md

 Note the sequencing files are available under the labarchives file...
 FILL IN!!!

+The "experimental_design" file explains the labels of the fasta files, which includes both primers, replicates and or lab pooling.

 The reference file (for AssignTaxonomy() in "dada2_preparation.Rmd") is available within this branch under the name "NEMA_USYD_ITS2_Database_assignTax_v3.fa"

 The file needed for the "Pooling_thresholds_sequencing_depth_prep.Rmd" file is present under "ASVs_masterfile_prepooling.xlsx" in this branch.